BagPipe: Accelerating Deep Recommendation Model Training: Design

-\paragraph{Guaranteeing Consistency.} Our formulation of what to cache and when to prefetch, provides a subtle but an extremely important guarantee that allows us to scale while matching the execution of synchronous training.
-The key consistency goal in our design is to ensure that workers do not pre-fetch an embedding from the embedding servers while it has updates in cache that have not been written back.
-To achieve this goal, we derive an invariant that the lookahead algorithm maintains.
-When lookahead algorithm is processing batch number $x$, either an embedding needed by the batch with its most updated value will be available in the cache when the batch is processed or no preceding batch in the lookahead range (any batch number in [$x - \text{\lkval}, x)$) is going to update that specific embedding.
-To emphasize this again but in a slightly different manner, if an embedding was needed by a batch in batch number in range $[x-\text{\lkval}, x)$ it will be in the cache; if it is not in the cache it means no batch in range of $[x-\text{\lkval}, x)$ has updated it.
-Therefore, as long as the prefetch request is issued after updates from training batch number $x - \text{\lkval}$ have been written back, we can safely prefetch embeddings without being concerned about staleness.
-This specific condition guarantees that despite fetching embeddings out of order we will still see the same results as synchronous training.
+\textbf{Consistency with the Lookahead algorithm.} Our consistency goal is to avoid staleness and ensure that trainers do not prefetch an embedding from the embedding servers while it has updates that have not yet been written back.
+Despite pre-fetching embeddings out of order, our formulation of what to cache and what to prefetch (Algorithm~\ref{alg:lookaheadalg}), provides an extremely important guarantee that allows us to maintain consistency and match the execution of synchronous training.
+When the trainer is processing batch number $x$, an embedding used by the batch will either be available in the cache with it's most recent value or no preceding batch in the lookahead range (any batch number in [$x - \text{\lkval}, x)$) would have updated that specific embedding.
+That is, if an embedding was needed by a batch in batch number in range $[x-\text{\lkval}, x)$ it will be in the cache; if an embedding is not in the cache it means no batch in range of $[x-\text{\lkval}, x)$ has updated it.
+Therefore, as long as the prefetch request for batch $x$ is issued after updates from training batch number $x - \text{\lkval}$ have been written back, we can guarantee that we will not see stale embeddings.